 In the 2014-15 season Kerem returned to the Philharmonie in Cologne for Beethoven 9th, took part in various Opera and Operetta Gala Evenings at the Schwerin State Theater and sang Lenski EUGENE ONEGIN and Camille THE MERRY WIDOW.
 He also added the role of Turiddu CAVALLERIA RUSTICANA in a concert performance in Potsdam, Germany.

 In the summer 2015 Kerem sang Alfredo in the Schwerin Summer Festival’s LA TRAVIATA and in 2016 returned to Germany at the Stadttheater Giessen to add the role of Yilmaz in the contemporary opera GEGEN DIE WAND, based on the award-winning film with the same title.
-He performed IDOMENEO as part of the MetOpera Guild’s lecture series in November 2016 in New York City and is looking forward to Beethoven 9th and Saygun’s Yunus Emre Oratorio at the Fulda Orangerie in Germany which will be recorded by the Hessische Rundfunk in March 2017.
+He performed IDOMENEO as part of the MetOpera Guild’s lecture series in November 2016 in New York City and sang Beethoven’s 9th Symphony and Saygun’s Yunus Emre Oratorio at the Fulda Orangerie in Germany which was recorded by the Hessische Rundfunk in March 2017.
+Kerem also sang the Yunus Emre Oratorio at the Berlin Konzerthaus in May 2017 to great acclaim…“powerfully expressive and rich colours” – Tagesspiegel Berlin.